Custom Molded Orthotics

 Semi-Rigid

-This accommodative foot orthotic is our most popular.
-They are generally made using a firm material, such as cork or a high-density EVA and then covered with a variety of shock absorbing materials.
-Semi-rigid orthotics are often prescribed to accommodate deformities, offload painful bony prominences
+They are generally made using a firm material, such as cork or a high-density EVA and then covered with a variety of shock absorbing materials such as poron and spenco.
+Semi-rigid orthotics are generally prescribed to accommodate deformities, offload painful bony prominences and control motion in a gentler way than rigid plastics and carbon fibre.

 Advantages: